 In short, yes.
 Texting can be just as harmful as driving under the influence of drugs or alcohol.
 For example, according to the Centers for Disease Control and Prevention, nine people die each day and more than 1,153 sustain a personal injury as a result of a distracted driving incident.
 This means around 20% of all accidents are a result of distracted driving.

 Annual statistics show the negative impact of distracted driving even more profoundly.
-For example, Distraction.gov claims 3,179 people were killed and another 431,000 were injured in car accidents involving distracted drivers in 2014.
+For example, NHTSA claims 3,450 people were killed in 2016 and another 391,000 were injured in car accidents involving distracted drivers in 2015.
 In Maine alone, there were over 3,000 distracted driver related crashes in 2013 according to the Portland Press Herald.
 These stats all combine to paint a picture that shows the immense need for more to be done about distracted driving.
 It is a very real problem.

 What Does the Texalzyer Mean For You?